sirasayyour2006/ecommerce-analytics-IDS-internship-M-Sayour/docs/insights_summary.md

 ## 1. Sales Overview Insights

-The Sales Overview dashboard shows the overall sales performance of the business.
+The Sales Overview dashboard shows the main sales performance indicators.

-Key observations:

-- Total Revenue provides a clear view of the revenue generated from delivered orders.
-- Orders show the number of unique completed orders.
+### Main KPIs

+- Total Revenue: 15.42M
+- Orders: 96K
+- Average Order Value: 159.83
+- Average Delivery Days: 12.01 days

+### Interpretation

+The business generated approximately 15.42M in total revenue from about 96K completed orders.

-- Average Order Value helps understand how much revenue is generated per order on average.
+The Average Order Value is 159.83, which means that each completed order generates around 160 in revenue on average.

+The average delivery time is 12.01 days, which provides an important operational benchmark for evaluating delivery performance.

-- The monthly revenue trend shows changes in business performance over time.
+The monthly revenue trend shows that revenue performance changes over time.
+This trend helps management monitor business growth, detect weaker months, and investigate possible seasonality or operational issues.

-Business interpretation:
+### Business Meaning

-Revenue trends help management identify strong and weak sales periods.
-If revenue decreases in certain months, the business should investigate possible causes such as lower demand, product availability, seasonal effects, or delivery issues.
+Sales KPIs give management a clear view of business performance.
+Monitoring total revenue, order volume, and AOV helps identify whether growth is driven by more orders, higher order value, or both.

 ---

 ## 2. Product Performance Insights

-The Product Performance dashboard identifies which product categories and products generate the highest revenue.
+The Product Performance dashboard shows revenue distribution by product category and top products.

-Key observations:

-- Some product categories contribute significantly more revenue than others.
-- The Top 10 products represent the strongest revenue-generating products.
-- Product categories with low revenue may need further investigation.

-Business interpretation:
+### Top-Performing Categories

+The highest revenue-generating categories include:

+1. beleza_saude
+2. relogios_presentes
+3. cama_mesa_banho
+4. esporte_lazer
+5. informatica_acessorios

+### Interpretation

+The category `beleza_saude` appears to be the strongest product category by revenue, followed by `relogios_presentes` and `cama_mesa_banho`.

-High-performing categories should receive more marketing focus, better inventory planning, and stronger supplier relationships.
+These categories are key revenue drivers for the business and should receive more focus in marketing, inventory planning, and supplier management.

-Low-performing categories may need pricing review, promotional campaigns, or product portfolio evaluation.
+### Top Products

+The Top Products visual shows that a small number of products generate significantly higher revenue than others.
+The top products range approximately between 40K and 67K in revenue.

+### Business Meaning

+High-performing categories and products should be prioritized because they contribute strongly to total revenue.
+The company can use these insights to improve stock planning, marketing campaigns, and product recommendations.

 ---

 ## 3. Regional Performance Insights

-The Regional Performance dashboard shows how revenue is distributed by customer location.
+The Regional Performance dashboard shows revenue distribution by customer location.

-Key observations:
+### Top-Performing States

+The highest revenue-generating states are:

+1. SP
+2. RJ
+3. MG
+4. RS
+5. PR

+### Interpretation

+SP is the strongest state by revenue and contributes much more than other states.
+RJ and MG also show strong performance, but there is a large gap between SP and the rest of the states.

+This suggests that revenue is geographically concentrated in a few major regions.

+### Underperforming Regions

+The lowest-performing states include:

+- RR
+- AP
+- AC
+- AM
+- RO
+- TO

-- Some states generate much higher revenue than others.
+These regions generate much lower revenue compared to the top states.
-- Top cities contribute strongly to overall sales.
-- Underperforming regions may represent growth opportunities.

-Business interpretation:
+### Business Meaning

-Regional revenue differences can help the company improve location-based marketing strategies.
-High-performing regions can be prioritized for customer retention campaigns, while underperforming regions can be targeted with promotions, logistics improvements, or market research.
+The company should continue investing in high-performing regions such as SP, RJ, and MG while also investigating why some regions are underperforming.

+Underperforming regions may have lower customer demand, weaker marketing reach, delivery limitations, or lower product availability.

 ---